latent-to/developer-docs/docs/concepts/commit-reveal.md

 ### Automatic Reveal

 After the `commit_reveal_period` has elapsed, the chain automatically decrypts and reveals the weights at the beginning of the next tempo.
 This happens when the corresponding Drand beacon pulse becomes available, providing the cryptographic key needed to unlock the time-locked encryption.
-This use of Drand as the reveal mechanism gives commit reveal a strong cryptographic guarantee.
+This use of Drand as the reveal feature gives Commit Reveal a strong cryptographic guarantee.

 ### Consensus Processing